stacklane/docs/🗄/Article/settings/nested.md

 However this should only be used in special scenarios, especially when the parent and nested site are sharing the same data model.

-> {.alert .is-info .is-small}
->
-> Changing the namespace identifier after it contains live / production data will result in a loss of data.

 # `🎨`